 Lü's temple is even today frequented as a shrine by the sick.
 The patients shake a receptacle filled with bamboo rods, each numbered, until one drops out of the container.
-The number of this rod corresponds to a printed prescription which the priest in attendance hands to the supplicant.
-The latter has it filled by an apothecary. are a hundred prescriptions for men, a hundred for women, and a hundred for children, displayed on the wall of the temple, and they are supposed to include remedies for all diseases.
+The number of this rod corresponds to a printed prescription which the priest to a printed prescription when the supplicant.
+The in attendance hands to the supplicant.
+There latter has it filled by an apothecary. are a hundred prescriptions for men, a hundred for women, and a hundred for children, displayed on the wall of the temple, and they are supposed to include remedies for all diseases.